-We will follow the advice from Cancer Council in Victoria and if recommended, cease outdoor play if UV levels reach certain levels- usually 8.
 UV levels vary across Australia and throughout the year.
 This listing highlights when UV is typically three and above in each state / territory.
 There may be times UV levels are three and above outside these periods.
 Please check the daily local sun protection times and UV levels to be sure you are using sun protection when it is required for your location.

-VIC Mid-August to the end of April

-Active outdoor play is encouraged throughout the day all year provided appropriate sun protection measures are used when necessary.
+VIC Mid-August to the end of April Active outdoor play is encouraged throughout the day all year provided appropriate sun protection measures are used when necessary.

 The sun protection measures listed are used for all outdoor activities during the daily local sun protection times.
-A combination of sun protection measures are considered when planning all outdoor activities such as excursions and water play.
+A combination of sun protection measures is considered when planning all outdoor activities such as excursions and water play.